 This is good to know but seems counterintuitive.
 I would think that an automatic type conversion would be allowed when putting a type with a smaller range into one of a larger range because there is no risk of overflow.
 Why does it work in the opposite way?

-The answer is that Java does allow widening conversions (small to large) implicitly — you can assign a byte to an int without casting.
+The answer is that Java does allow widening conversions (small to large) implicitly, so you can assign a byte to an int without casting.
 But for narrowing conversions (large to small), Java normally requires an explicit cast because data could be lost.
 The exception is compile-time constants: if Java can verify at compile time that the value fits, it allows the assignment without a cast.
 That’s why byte b = 12; works but byte b = someIntVariable; would not.